jamesaffeld/f5-agility-labs-xc/docs/class4/module2/lab3.rst

 You think to yourself, this is going to be tricky, and reach out to your trusted F5 Solutions Engineer to see how this will work with Distributed Cloud.

 Your F5 Solutions Engineer explains that IP overlap between sites is a common problem and one that can be easily solved with Distributed Cloud App Connect.
-App Connect alleviates this problem by leveraging the XC Nodes as Software Defined proxies rather than SD Routers as they were configured with Network Connect.
+App Connect alleviates this problem by leveraging the XC Nodes as Software-Defined roxies rather than Software-Defined Routers as they were configured with Network Connect.

 Also, you are informed that by using F5 Distributed Cloud Regional Edges for the frontend workloads, you will be able to have full proxy visibility and analytics for the client traffic so the Security team will be pleased.